Amarildoo/road-crowd-mapping/Readme.md

 ### 💌 Todo:

-- return type and status as string (instead of enum number) in Observation result
 - add API to accept/reject a list of ids
 - custom exceptions
 - allow user to change its own password